4068 Menestheus

 4068 Menestheus /mᵻˈnɛsθiːəs/ is a dark Jupiter trojan from the Greek camp, approximately 67 km in diameter.
 It was discovered on 19 September 1973, by Dutch astronomers Ingrid and Cornelis van Houten at Leiden, on photographic plates taken by Tom Gehrels at the Palomar Observatory in California, United States.
 The D-type asteroid belongs to the 60 largest Jupiter trojans and has a rotation period of 14.4 hours.
-It was named after the Athen leader Menestheus from Greek mythology.
+It was named after the Athenian leader Menestheus from Greek mythology.